Why and whence the Hilbert space in quantum theory?: Space

 The symmetry of the quantity $\fr_{\bo\alpha}$ with respect to $\bo\Psi$ and $\bo\alpha$ allows us to forget that it was being created for the $\scr A$"=bases as for collections of $N$ vectors $\{\ket{\alpha_1}$, \ldots, $\ket{\alpha_{\sss N}}\}$.
 In this regard, the very problem \eqref{F} implied, strictly speaking, not the pair of data $\{\ketPsi,\ket{\alpha_j}\}$ but the whole $\scr A$"=basis.
 But now, one may speak about the statistical weight of one abstract state in the other:

-Thereby the observable number $\fr$ has acquired not merely an invariant definition (no reference to a word basis) but has turned into a \emph{binary} symmetrical structure on the entire $\bbH^{\sss\langle\rangle}$.
-The structure ignores the orthogonal remainders of bases in linear expansions
+Thereby the observable number $\fr$ has acquired not merely an invariant definition (no reference to the word basis) but has turned into a \emph{binary} symmetrical structure on the entire $\bbH^{\sss\langle\rangle}$.
+The structure ignores the orthogonal remainders in linear expansions

-There is no contradiction here, since each vector $\ket{\Phi_1}$ may get to be an eigen one for a certain $\scr A$"=instrument and each vector $\ketPsi$ is a carrier of \emph{all} the statistics $\{\fr_1,\fr_2,\ldots\}$ under the arbitrary $\ket{\Phi_1}$ and $\{\ket{\Phi_2},\ldots\}\FED\ket{\Phi_1}^{\sss\bot}$.
+There is no contradiction here, since each vector $\ket{\Phi_1}\in\bbH$ may get to be an eigen one for a certain $\scr A$"=instrument and each vector $\ketPsi\in\bbH$ is a carrier of \emph{all} the statistics $\{\fr_1,\fr_2,\ldots\}$ under the arbitrary $\ket{\Phi_1}$ and $\{\ket{\Phi_2},\ldots\}\FED\ket{\Phi_1}^{\sss\bot}$.

-Drawing an analogy to the classical statistics or to the probability theory, a contrast is in place.
-The \emph{classical physics has no underlying linear theory}""---""theory of space $\bbH^{\sss\langle\rangle}$, which is why such binarity is impossible.
-This point is known as a problem with understanding/"!comprehending/"!defining and making sense (`physicalization') of the quantum probability \cite{laloe, hrenn}.
-For example, it is obvious that for the purely statistical/"!classical analog to the left/"!right hand part of \eqref{ostatok}, \ie, for the data-set \lrceil{$\fr$"=statistics} \tplus\ \lrceil{$\alpha$"=spectra} like
+Drawing an analogy to the classical statistics or to the probability theory, a contrast is in place. \begin{itemize} \item \emph{The classical physics has no underlying linear theory}""---""theory of space $\bbH^{\sss\langle\rangle}$, \end{itemize} which is why such binarity is impossible.
+This point is known as a problem with understanding/"!comprehending/"!defining and making sense (`physicalization') of the quantum probability \cite{laloe, hren, peres}.
+For example, it is obvious that for the purely statistical/"!classical analog to the left/"!right hand part of \eqref{ostatok}, \ie, for the data-set \ceils{$\fr$"=statistics} \tplus\ \ceils{$\alpha$"=spectra} such as